-- 8. Infrared (IR) Receiver & Transmitter: System sensor which reads the signals from the remote control and sends audio signals to the infrared (IR) wireless headphones. - 9.
-LCD screen: The eight inch diagonal screen rotates down to view and up into housing to store when not in use.
-Ensure that the screen is latched into the housing when being stored. - 10.
-Volume: When in Single Play, press to increase (▲) or decrease (▼) the volume over all speakers.
-When in Dual Play, press to increase (▲) or decrease (▼) the volume for the wired headphones.
+8. Infrared (IR) Receiver & Transmitter: System sensor which reads the signals from the remote control and sends audio signals to the infrared (IR) wireless headphones.

+9. LCD screen: The eight inch diagonal screen rotates down to view and up into housing to store when not in use.
+Ensure that the screen is latched into the housing when being stored.

+10. Volume: When in Single Play,

+press to increase ( ) or decrease

+$(\mathbf{V})$ the volume over all speakers.

+When in Dual Play, press to increase

+( $\blacktriangle$ ) or decrease ( $\checkmark$ ) the volume

+for the wired headphones.
 (Wireless headphone volume is controlled with the rotary dial on the right ear piece.)

-- 11. \(\bigcap\) / \(\bigcap\) (Headphones/Speakers): Press once for Dual Play (Headphone mode- the rear speakers are muted) and press again for Single Play (same media playing through all speakers).
-For further interaction information, refer to Single Play/Dual play. - 12.
-MEDIA: Press repeatedly to select from the various possible playing media sources (AM, FM1,
+11. () / ((Headphones/Speakers): Press once for Dual Play

+(Headphone mode- the rear speakers are muted) and press again for Single Play (same media playing through all speakers).
+You can also press the 2 and 4 memory preset buttons on the audio system at the same time to perform the same function.
+For further interaction information, refer to Single Play/Dual play.

+12. MEDIA: Press repeatedly to select from the various possible playing media sources (AM, FM1,